 Burcu Kaya Hotel Cappadocia

-The Burca Kaya building was modeled on ancient Seljuk architecture and carved into rocks.
-The swimming pool has views of fairy chimneys and the restaurant uses locally produced fruit and vegetables.
+The Burca Kaya building was modelled on ancient Seljuk architecture and carved into rocks.
+The rooms are simply furnished and decorated with neutral colours.
+The stone walls and rich wooden panelling give the accommodation a truly authentic feel, whilst still maintaining a high level of comfort.
+The swimming pool has views of the famous fairy chimneys and the restaurant uses locally produced fruit and vegetables.
+The hotel is located in Ortahisar, the centre of Cappadocia.

 Kelebek Hotel Cappadocia